-On March 12, 2020, the Financial Accounting Standards Board ("FASB") issued an accounting standards update providing optional expedients and exceptions for applying generally accepted accounting principles to contracts and hedge relationships affected by benchmark reform.
-The Firm expects to apply certain of the practical expedients and is evaluating the timing and application of those elections.
-Refer to Accounting and Reporting Developments on page 78 for additional information.
-The Firm continues to monitor the transition relief being considered by the International Accounting Standards Board ("IASB") and U.S. Treasury Department regarding accounting and tax implications of reference rate reform.
+On March 12, 2020, the Financial Accounting Standards Board ("FASB") issued an accounting standards update providing optional expedients and exceptions for applying generally accepted accounting principles to contracts and hedge accounting relationships affected by reference rate reform.
+These optional expedients are intended to simplify the operational impact of applying U.S. GAAP to transactions impacted by reference rate reform.
+The Firm elected to apply certain of these expedients beginning in the third quarter of 2020.
+On August 27, 2020, the International Accounting Standards Board ("IASB") issued guidance that provides similar relief for entities reporting under International Financial Reporting Standards ("IFRS").
+Refer to Accounting and Reporting Developments on page 91 for additional information.
+The Firm continues to monitor the transition relief being considered by the U.S. Treasury Department regarding the tax implications of reference rate reform.